andrewhathaway/iOS-Web-App/README.md

 ##App Splash/Start screens
 A few splash screen sizes are required, and also their portrait and landscape versions.

+As said above, iPhone 5 splash screens will be ignored and 4 & 4S screens will be used if your viewport tag uses 'width-device-width'.

     <!-- iPhone (320x460) -->
     <link rel="apple-touch-startup-image" media="(device-width: 320px)" href="/path">